-Monster Hunter Rise is out now on Nintendo Switch worldwide.
-Read my review of it here.
+Monster Hunter Rise is out now on Nintendo Switch, PS5, PS4, Xbox, and PC platforms worldwide including Steam and the Microsoft store.
+Read my Switch review here, PC review here, and PS5 review here.
 In addition to adding new mechanics, it also improves on some ideas introduced in Monster Hunter World.
 When it comes to mounting and turf wars, Monster Hunter Rise changes Monster Hunter World’s turf war system with the addition of wyvern riding.
 Monster Hunter Rise’s wyvern riding lets you take control of a monster like a puppeteer and make them attack other monsters or ram into the wall and other parts of a map.

 Wyvern riding is almost as essential as the wirebug in Monster Hunter Rise with how much it helps you deal damage and end hunts sooner.
 Wyvern riding also gets you more materials through monster drops.
 Here’s what you need to know about Monster Hunter Rise’s wyvern riding and why you should do it at every opportunity.

 How to make monsters mountable in Monster Hunter Rise for wyvern riding

 The first thing to keep in mind is ensuring you can mount a monster to ride them.
 You can do this by dealing damage with the wirebug, finding a puppet spider, or discovering a monster that has just run into another in a short battle.
 When you attack using silkbind (wirebug) attacks or using jumping attacks with the wirebug, it visually displays this to you with a special background around the damage numbers.

 How to ride monsters in Monster Hunter Rise